Lel-Language/Lisp-esque-language/README.md

 The parser transforms the stream of tokens into an AST (abstract syntax tree) which describes those tokens in terms of the semantics of S-expressions.
 Every '(' signifies the start of a new branch in the tree and every matching ')' signifies the end of that branch.

 The interpreter evaluates the AST.
 Evaluation is a recursive process where each branch of the tree is an "expression", and is handed to a function called `evaluateExpr`.
 Sub expressions inside the expression are then evaluated by `evaluateExpr` until the result returns a primitive value of the language.
+This could easily lead to stack overflow exceptions when nesting of expressions is too high, so all expression evaluation is handled with asynchronous promises because promise evaluation does not work with the call stack.